alexcarpenter/alexcarpenter.me/src/content/pages/about.md

 ![Family portrait of myself with my son and wife](/img/family.webp)

 I am a UI engineer who enjoys working at the intersection of design and engineering teams.
-Currently enjoying the holiday break before starting a new job in the new year!
+Currently working as a UI engineer at Clerk, apart of the design team working on the dashboard UI and marketing website.

 Current location
 : Grand Rapids, MI